 A precursor to today's smart home hubs, the Dash was an incredibly versatile compact Wi-Fi device based on the Chumby OS.
 It was an alarm clock, digital photo frame, and internet radio player.
 It displayed video, weather, news, and had instant access to more than 1000 apps including YouTube and even Hulu.

 It could be positioned in vertical or horizontal orientations for use at bedside or countertop.
-While the first generation did not include a rechargeable internal battery, it's retail price was less than half that of the most basic of the new crop of tablets released later that year.
+While the first generation did not include a rechargeable internal battery, at $199 it's retail price was less than half that of the cheapest of the new crop of tablets released later that year.

 Role - Design, Prototyping, CMF

 Client - Sony Design Center

 Utilizing the versatile and stable Chumby OS software, we designed the Dash to be the most advanced bedside/countertop/desktop assistant ever.